-Join co-curators, Valerie Cassel Oliver, Sydney and Frances Lewis Family Curator of Modern and Contemporary Art and Naomi Beckwith, Marilyn and Larry Fields Curator, Contemporary Art Museum, Chicago for conversation with the artist about her life and work.
+Join co-curators, Valerie Cassel Oliver, Sydney and Frances Lewis Family Curator of Modern and Contemporary Art and Naomi Beckwith, Marilyn and Larry Fields Curator, Museum of Contemporary Art Chicago, for a conversation with the artist about her life and work.
 Preceding the talk, the artist will be available to sign copies of the related exhibition catalog which is available for purchase in the VMFA Shop.

 5:30–6:15pm | Book signing | Conference Suite | No tickets required

 6:30–7:30 pm | Conversation with Howardena Pindell | Leslie Cheek Theater | Tickets required

 The work of groundbreaking, multidisciplinary artist Howardena Pindell opens this August in VMFA’s Evans Court and 21st-Century Galleries.
 For nearly five decades, Howardena Pindell has explored the intersection of art and activism.
 This exhibition looks at the arc of this artist’s career through the presentation of early and recent paintings, video art, as well as works on paper that celebrate her singular vision and its imprint on contemporary art since the 1960s.